Working opportunities with the Hub

 Support staff can also help out with instrument clean-up and repair − perfect for gap-year students or teachers returning to the profession.

 Wider Opportunities and whole class instrumental teaching

-Administration and other support staff
+Business services, administration and other support

 Some of the delivery partners of the Hub have several non-musical roles which range from administration and coordination to support for children with special education needs.
 These roles are key in supporting the high-quality education our partners deliver on a regular basis across the year.